inthedepthsofitall/minis/README.md

 # keep this function call here
 print(FindIntersection(input()))

+#Your buffer should be 64 bytes large.
+#Passed:Your i32View view of your buffer should be 64 bytes large.
+#Passed:Your i32View view of your buffer should be 16 elements long.

 var byteSize = 64
 var buffer = new ArrayBuffer(byteSize);
 var i32View = new Int32Array(buffer);